-- 22. Willful or persistent smoking in any area where smoking has been prohibited by law or by regulation of the College/ District. - 23.
-Failure to satisfy College/District financial obligations. - 24.
-Failure to comply with directions of College/District officials, faculty, staff, or campus security officers who are acting within the scope of their employment.
+- 24. Failure to comply with directions of College/District officials, faculty, staff, or campus security officers who are acting within the scope of their employment.
 Continued and willful disobedience or open and persistent defiance of the authority of College/District personnel providing such conduct as related to District/College activities or College attendance or on College/District property. - 25.
 Failure to identify oneself when on College/District property or at a College/ District-sponsored or supervised event, upon request of a College/District official acting in the performance of his/ her duties. - 26.
 Stalking, defined as a pattern of conduct by a student with intent to follow, alarm, or harass another person, and which causes that person to reasonably fear for his or her safety, and where the student has persisted in the pattern of conduct after the student has been told to cease the pattern of conduct.
 Violation of a restraining order shall constitute stalking under this policy. - 27.
 Gambling: Betting, wagering or selling pools; playing card games for money; using District resources (telephones, computers, etc.) to facilitate gambling. - 28.
 Committing sexual harassment as defined by law or by District policies and procedures. - 29.
 Engaging in harassing or discriminatory behavior based on nationality, religion, age, gender, gender identity, gender expression, race or ethnicity, medical condition, genetic information, ancestry, sexual orientation, marital status, physical or mental disability, or on any basis prohibited by law. - 30.
 Persistent, serious misconduct where other means of correction have failed to bring about proper conduct or where the presence of the student causes a continuing danger to the physical safety of students or others. - 31.
-Violation of other applicable Federal, State and Municipal statutes and District and College rules and regulations in connection with attendance at programs or services offered by the College/District or while on College/District property or at College/District sponsored activities.
+Violation of other applicable Federal, State and Municipal statutes and District and College rules and regulations in connection with attendance at programs or services offered by the College/District or while on College/District property or at College/District sponsored activities. - 32.
+Unauthorized computer usage, including: unauthorized entry into a file to use, read, or change the contents, or for any other purpose; unauthorized transfer of a file; unauthorized use of another individual's identification and password; use of computing facilities to interfere with the work of another student, faculty member, or District official; use of computing facilities to send obscene or abusive messages; use of computing facilities to interfere with the normal operations of District computing.

-- 32. Unauthorized computer usage, including: unauthorized entry into a file to use, read, or change the contents, or for any other purpose; unauthorized transfer of a file; unauthorized use of another individual's identification and password; use of computing facilities to interfere with the work of another student, faculty member, or District official; use of computing facilities to send obscene or abusive messages; use of computing facilities to interfere with the normal operations of District computing. - 2.
-Definitions: When used in this policy: - Student any person taking or auditing classes at a College in the District or who has been admitted to any of the Colleges within the District. - District premises any building or grounds owned, leased, operated, controlled or supervised by the District. - District or School Property includes both personal and real property owned or controlled by the District. - 4.
-District or College sponsored activity - any activity on or off the District or College premises that is directly initiated or supervised by the District or a District organization - Weapon any object or substance designed or used to inflict a wound or cause injury - 6.
-Reckless conduct which one should reasonably be expected to know would create a substantial risk of harm to a person or property or which would otherwise be likely to result in interference with normal College/District sponsored activities - 7.
+- 2. Definitions: When used in this policy: - Student any person taking or auditing classes at a College in the District or who has been admitted to any of the Colleges within the District. - District premises any building or grounds owned, leased, operated, controlled or supervised by the District. - District or School Property includes both personal and real property owned or controlled by the District. - District or College sponsored activity any activity on or off the District or College premises that is directly initiated or supervised by the District or a District organization. - Weapon any object or substance designed or used to inflict a wound or cause injury. - Reckless conduct which one should reasonably be expected to know would create a substantial risk of harm to a person or property or which would otherwise be likely to result in interference with normal College/District sponsored activities. - 7.
 Will and Shall are used in the imperative sense. - 3.
 Disciplinary Action while criminal charges are pending: